A Curiously Effective Backtracking Strategy for Connection Tableaux: Evaluation

-\autoref{tab:ratio-infs} shows the reduction in the number of inferences for problems that two strategies solve with identical proofs.
-These numbers indicate how much a strategy reduces the search space.
+Let us look at \autoref{tab:ratio-infs}.
 For example, on the Miz40 dataset, for all problems identically solved by REX and the complete strategy, the sum of inferences by the complete strategy is 37.4 times the sum of inferences by the REX strategy.
 This is the highest ratio for REX with respect to the complete strategy.
 REX also achieves on Miz40 the largest increase of solved problems compared to the complete strategy (+74.5\%).
 Conversely, on TPTP, where REX shows the smallest inference ratio (4.4), REX also least improves the number of solved problems (+22.8\%).
-The ratios between REI and REX are significantly smaller than between REI and the complete strategy.
-This indicates that REI does not so significantly reduce the search space with respect to REX, leading to an overall lower number of problems solved, because REI also loses more proofs than REX.
-One outlier is chainy, for which the ratio between REX and REI inferences is by far the highest, and which is the only dataset where REI solves more problems than REX.
+On most datasets, the ratios between REI and REX are significantly smaller than the ratios between REX/REI and the complete strategy; for example, on the Miz40 dataset, REI reduces inferences compared to REX only by 2.4, whereas REX and REI reduce inferences compared to the complete strategy by 37.4 and 54.6.
+This indicates that REX and REI are much ``closer'' to each other than to the complete strategy.
+Notable exceptions are the chainy and TPTP datasets, where the ratios between the complete strategy and REX are quite similar to the ratios between REX and REI.\footnote{This can be also seen in \autoref{tab:avg-ratio-infs}, where the ratio between REX and REI on TPTP is unusually high and clearly exceeds the ratio between REX and the complete strategy.} Interestingly, these are the datasets where REX proves fewer (chainy) or only few more (TPTP) problems than REI.
 On datasets like chainy that contain many problems with unusually many axioms, implying a larger explosion of the search space, a more aggressive cut such as REI turns out to be beneficial.
+In general, we can observe that REX yields the best results when REX greatly reduces the search space with respect to the complete strategy and REI slightly reduces the search space with respect to REX.

 In summary, REX is successful because it conserves a considerable amount of existing proofs, while sufficiently reducing the number of inferences in order to find new proofs.

 \hypertarget{comparison-with-other-leancop-implementations}{